-Real property tax bills are normally sent out in December and are payable at one percent (1%) discount until February 28th, otherwise the face amount is due by March 31 without penalty or interest.
-Bill #1130, approved February 8, 1978, provides relief from real estate taxes on improvements to deteriorated industrial, commercial or other business property for a period of five years.
-Bill #982, approved July 9, 1990, changed the exemption period from three years to three years.
-Bill #255, approved October 4, 2000, extended the exemption period from three years.
+1 Real property tax bills are normally sent out in December and are payable at one percent (1%) discount until February 28th, otherwise the face amount is due

+2 Bill #1130, approved February 8, 1978, provides relief from real estate taxes on improvements to deteriorated industrial, commercial or other business property for a period of five years.
+Bill #982, approved July 9, 1990, changed the exemption period from five years to three years.
+Bill #225, approved October 4, 2000, extended the exemption period from three years.